microsoftgraph/msgraph-sdk-powershell/src/Identity.Application/Identity.Application/docs/v1.0/Update-MgApplication.md

 ```

 ### -AppRoles
-The collection of application roles that an application may declare.
+The collection of roles the application declares.
-These roles can be assigned to users, groups, or service principals.
+With app role assignments, these roles can be assigned to users, groups, or other applications' service principals.
 Not nullable.
 To construct, see NOTES section for APPROLES properties and create a hash table.